Seryu-Ub/DiscordMessageLog/README.md

 🇫🇷 Ces instructions vous permettront d'obtenir une copie du projet sur votre machine à des fins de développement et de test.
 Voir la partie "setup" pour des informations sur la façon de déployer le projet sur votre pc.
 Cela se fait en mode "self-bot". **Il y a donc un risque de bannissement**.
 Je vous invite à utiliser un deuxième compte.

 🇺🇸 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See the "Setup" section for notes on how to deploy the project on your computer.
+See the "setup" section for notes on how to deploy the project on your computer.
 This is done in self-bot mode. **So there is a risk of banishment**.
 I invite you to use a second account.

 ### 📋 Prerequisites 📋